rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/_index.md

 ### Known Issues

-Newer operating systems switched to [cgroups v2](https://docs.kernel.org/admin-guide/cgroup-v2.html) instead of the older cgroups v1, which will make the rancher/rancher container crash.
+Newer operating systems have switched to [cgroups v2](https://docs.kernel.org/admin-guide/cgroup-v2.html), which will make the rancher/rancher container crash.

-To see wether your system is effected, check for the existence of the cgroup.controller:
+To see whether your system is affected, check for the existence of the cgroup.controller:

 ```bash
 $ cat /sys/fs/cgroup/cgroup.controllers